Troubleshooting the 4 Month Regression

 When it comes to the four month “progression,” I’m happy to report that this is a one-time thing.

-Sleep Regressions on Repeat
+4-Month Sleep Regressions

 At around four months, your baby is officially moved into the sleep cycle that they’ll essentially be following for the rest of their life.
 Four glorious stages of (light and deep) sleep repeated multiple times a night.
 Click here to read more about Does the Four Month Sleep Regression Really Exist?